Written by Mal Webb

 There's a buzz, it's electric.
 There's a hum all around

-Has a rate of alternation of 50 Hz, 50 cycles a second
+Has a rate of alternation of 50 hertz, 50 cycles a second

 Setting up a vibration and thus the emanation of